Jose-MPM/Notes/Courses/English V/English Topics.md

             2. We use _past simple_ when we refer to an action _that is no longer true in the present but that was true in the past_.
 [Una acción que ya no es cierta en el presente pero fue verdadera en el pasado].
                 - I studied 3 years at the Colegio de Ciencias y Humanidades plantel Oriente.
-                -
+                - I was fat 2 years ago.

             3. The past simple can be used with phrases relating to finished time, such as: yesterday, last week, last month, in 2010, two weeks ago.
                 - Jemma left the company six weeks ago.
                 - My semester finished 4 five weeks ago.
                 - I emailed Tony last week.

     + _Present Perfect_:
         * Form:
             - [+]
                 + I, You, We, They + have/'ve + past participie
+                    * I have been to 3 Panteon Rócoco concerts.
                 + She, He, It + has/'s + past participie
+                    * Itzel has come to my house 5 fime.
             - [-]
                 + I, You, We, They + have not/'ve not + past participie
+                    * We've not yet entered the next semester.
                 + She, He, It + has not/'s not + past participie
+                    * He's not bought a car.
             - [?]
                 + Have + I, You, We, They + past participie?
+                    * Have they lost the game?
                 + Has + She, He, It + past participie?
+                    * Has it happened before?
         * Uses:
             1. We use the _present perfect_ to describe an action that happened in the past but it's still true in the present.
                 > * They have been to London several times, this year
                 > * I have studied CC for the last 3 years.

-            2. The present perfect tense is often used to tell up-to-date news[noticias actuales], But you cannot use the present perfect with phrases _relating to finished time_[relacionadas con el tiempo terminado]:
+            2. The present perfect tense is often used to tell *up-to-date*[actualizado] news[noticias actuales], But you cannot use the present perfect with phrases _relating to finished time_[relacionadas con el tiempo terminado]:
                 > * ‘Great news!
 Jane has had a baby!’ [:correct]
                 > * ‘Great news!
 Jane has had a baby yesterday! [:bad]